 The Oil Fund That Changed Everything

 Norway's story cannot be told without its sovereign wealth fund, the largest in the world.
 When oil was discovered in the North Sea in the late 1960s, Norway made a decision that set it apart from nearly every other resource-rich nation: rather than spending the windfall immediately, it invested the proceeds in a government pension fund designed to benefit future generations.
+For more on this, see Best Cheap Flight Websites Compared for 2026.

 Education and Equality